-Undersaturation of oxygen at the time of water mass formation has long been discussed as a difficulty in interpreting interior ocean oxygen measurements, but estimates of preformed oxygen undersaturation have primarily come from model results.
+Undersaturation of oxygen at the time of water mass formation has long been discussed as a source of error in interpreting interior ocean oxygen measurements but estimates of preformed oxygen undersaturation have primarily come from model results.
 Model results have indicated significant oxygen undersaturation during deep water formation in the North Atlantic and Southern Ocean (Ito et al. 2004; Duteil et al. 2013).
-The assumption that water masses are in equilibrium with

-Figure 4. ΔpCO2 and Δ[O2] in SAMW formation regions from Argo floats and shipboard observations.
-(Top row) Δ [O2] is calculated using the mixed layer average oxygen concentration from Argo floats (blue circles) and GLODAP shipboard measurements (purple squares) and is not corrected for local atmospheric pressure, reflecting the use of interior oxygen measurements relative to saturation concentration with an assumed atmospheric pressure of 1 atm.
-(Bottom row) Δp CO2 values from SOCAT pCO2 measurements (green diamonds), Argo ph-derived pCO2 estimates, and GLODAP DIC and alkalinity measurements using CO2SYS (van Heuven et al., 2011).
-SOCAT data are from near-surface underway systems, Argo data from the shallowest observation (typically 5-7m depth), and GLODAP data are from the upper 25m due to data availability. Δp CO2 for all data sources were calculated from NOAA ESRL atmospheric CO2 values, corrected for water vapor pressure, and a 2011-2020 climatological sea atmospheric oxygen underpins one of the most common uses of interior ocean oxygen measurements, calculation of apparent oxygen utilization (AOU; AOU = $[O_2]{saturation}$ - $[O_2]{measured}$, μmol kg-1), where $[O_2]{saturation}$ is determined from temperature and salinity dependent oxygen solubility (García and Gordon 1992).
+The assumption that water masses are in equilibrium with atmospheric oxygen underpins one of the most common uses of interior ocean oxygen measurements, calculation of apparent oxygen utilization (AOU; AOU = $[0_2]{\text{saturation}}$ - $[O_2]{\text{measured}}$, μ mol kg-1), where $[O_2]{\text{saturation}}$ is determined from temperature and salinity dependent oxygen solubility (García and Gordon 1992).
 This quantity is key to determining preformed quantities through the stoichiometric relationship between the consumption of oxygen and release of nutrients and DIC during respiration (e.g., Mackay and Watson 2021).
 Oxygen utilization rates (OUR) describe the average respiration in a parcel of water by combining apparent oxygen utilization (AOU) and an age tracer and, again, typically rely on the assumption that preformed oxygen is at saturation.
-While one study (Koeve and Kähler 2016) found that undersaturation in preformed oxygen did not make large difference in calculated OUR due to other offsetting errors, this was based on a single model and did not have the observations to evaluate if that model properly represented preformed biogeochemical properties.
+While one study (Koeve and Kähler 2016) found that undersaturation in preformed oxygen did not make a large difference in calculated OUR due to other offsetting errors, this was based on a single model and did not have the observations to evaluate if that model accurately represented preformed biogeochemical properties.

 The increasing number of oxygen-equipped profiling floats deployed throughout the ocean is enabling the first observational studies of wintertime oxygen saturation over large areas.
-The first basin-scale description of mixed layer $\Delta[O_2]$ and air-sea oxygen fluxes over several years was also conducted in the Southern Ocean using Argo-oxygen floats, finding broad regions of undersaturated wintertime waters but without focusing on specific water masses or ventilation regions (Bushinsky et al. 2017).
-In the Labrador Sea, Wolf et al. (2018) used Argo-oxygen floats to quantify significant undersaturation in Labrador Sea water at the time of formation that would bias AOU and derived biogeochemical properties.
+The first basin-scale description of mixed layer $\Delta[O_2]$ and air-sea oxygen fluxes over several years was also conducted in the Southern Ocean using Argo-oxygen floats, finding broad surface regions of undersaturated wintertime waters but without focusing on specific water masses or ventilation regions (Bushinsky et al. 2017).
+In the Labrador Sea, Wolf et al. (2018) used Argooxygen floats to quantify significant undersaturation in Labrador Sea water at the time of formation that would bias AOU and derived biogeochemical properties.
 In the study that estimated preformed properties globally (Carter et al. 2021), errors in calculations of AOU were greatest in water formed in the Southern Ocean and in the North Pacific due to the strong degree of wintertime oxygen undersaturation in these regions.
 Broecker and Peng (1982) introduced the concept of True Oxygen Utilization (TOU), which is the difference between preformed oxygen concentration and the observed concentration, to account for the expected undersaturation during water formation events.
 Here we show for the first time in SAMW using direct observations of the wintertime formation that SAMW is undersaturated in oxygen when it leaves the ocean surface, altering the interpretation of observations in this water mass throughout the ocean interior and allowing for the calculation of TOU.